PalEON-Project/Bias-Estimation-Forest-Density/README.md

 # Bias-Estimation-Forest-Density

-Surveyor and analyst biases in the estimation of forest density from historical United States Public Land Surveys
+This is code for Charlie Cogbill's "Surveyor and analyst biases in the estimation of forest density from historical United States Public Land Surveys" manuscript